-When conservative and pharmacotherapeutic treatments have failed to provide relief from symptoms and quality of life has diminished, surgery for musculoskeletal disorders is a treatment option.
-The decision to treat a musculoskeletal disorder with surgery requires considering many factors, including the risks associated with surgery and the progression of the disease in the absence of surgery.
+When conservative and pharmacotherapeutic treatments have failed to provide relief from symptoms and quality of life has diminished, surgery for musculoskeletal disorders is sometimes a treatment option.
+The decision to treat a musculoskeletal disorder with surgery sometimes requires consideration of many factors, including the risks associated with surgery and the potential for progression of the disease in the absence of surgery.
 Complications of surgery include blood clots and infection, and the recovery period can be long and physically demanding.
 Delaying surgery, however, may result in additional pain and loss of function, which may exacerbate the need for surgical intervention and prolong recovery while reducing the efficacy of the procedure.
 Surgical options for the musculoskeletal disorders covered in this report include the following:

-- Arthroscopy insertion of a small tube viewing instrument, arthroscope, for joint examination via through surgical skin incisions for the diagnosis, visualization and treatment of problems within the joint(45) - Bursectomy removal of a bursa due to chronic inflammation (bursitis) or infection(14) - Endoscopic or open release surgery transection of the transverse carpal ligament(42) - Neurolysis release of a nerve sheath by cutting it longitudinally; also removal of adhesions from connective tissue surrounding a nerve(42) - Decompression cutting tissues from the roof of the cubital tunnel, radial tunnel, or tarsal tunnel to relieve nerve compression(42) - Epicondylectomy removal of the medial epicondyle and reattachment of the flexor-pronator muscle groups to the site of removal.
-Usually performed at the same time as decompression for cubital tunnel syndrome(42) - Ulnar nerve transposition repositioning the ulnar nerve outside of the cubital tunnel, anterior to the medial epicondyle(42) - Plantar fascia release cutting part of the plantar fascia ligament to relieve tension(46) - Release of tendon sheaths to relieve nerve entrapment(42)

-• Tendon and ligament reconstruction - arthroscopic reconstruction surgery technique using segments of the tendon or ligament to replace the damaged segment (e.g., commonly used in replacement of a torn anterior cruciate ligament [ACL])(47)
+- Arthroscopy insertion of a small tube viewing instrument, arthroscope, for joint examination via through surgical skin incisions for the diagnosis, visualization and treatment of problems within the joint(46) - Bursectomy removal of a bursa due to chronic inflammation (bursitis) or infection(15) - Endoscopic or open carpal tunnel release surgery transection of the transverse carpal ligament(33) - Neurolysis release of a nerve sheath by cutting it longitudinally; also removal of adhesions from connective tissue surrounding a nerve(33) - Decompression cutting tissues from the roof of the cubital tunnel, radial tunnel, or tarsal tunnel to relieve nerve compression(33) - Epicondylectomy removal of the medial or lateral epicondyle and reattachment of the flexorpronator muscle groups to the site of removal.(33) - Ulnar nerve transposition repositioning the ulnar nerve outside of the cubital tunnel and condylar groove, anterior to the medial epicondyle(33) - Plantar fascia release cutting part of the plantar fascia ligament to relieve tension(47) - Release of tendon sheaths to relieve tendon entrapment(33) - Tendon and ligament reconstruction arthroscopic or open reconstruction surgery technique using segments of the tendon or ligament to replace the damaged segment (e.g., commonly used in replacement of a torn anterior cruciate ligament [ACL])(48)